Fetal megacystis

 Megacystis diagnosed during a first trimester ultrasound can be associated with aneuploidy, usually trisomy 18 (Edward syndrome), trisomy 13 (Patau syndrome) or rarer genetic syndromes.

-The risk of an underlying genetic diagnosis varies depending on the extent of obstruction and bladder dilatation.
+The chance of an underlying genetic diagnosis varies depending on the extent of obstruction and bladder dilatation.
 There is:

-- a 25% risk where the measurement is seven millimetres to 15 millimetres; and
+- a 25% chance where the measurement is 7mm to 15mm; and

-- a 10% risk where the measurement is greater than 15 millimetres.
+- a 10% chance where the measurement is greater than 15mm.

 Management

-Postnatal treatment options depend on the type of obstruction.
-Children with megacystis are more susceptible to kidney infections and kidney failure.
+Postnatally, affected children are often more susceptible to kidney infections and kidney failure.
 Some may eventually require renal replacement therapy, including transplantation.
-Individuals affected with antenatal megacystis may also experience long-term bladder symptoms and/or bladder dysfunction, poor growth and musculoskeletal problems.
+Individuals who were affected by antenatal megacystis may also experience long-term bladder symptoms and/or bladder dysfunction, as well as poor growth and musculoskeletal problems.

 Long-term follow-up is overseen by a paediatric urologist and nephrologist.